NandovdK/tflint-vscode/README.md

 > ⚠️ **Experimental!** This is a proof-of-concept VS Code extension for linting Terraform files using [TFLint](https://github.com/terraform-linters/tflint).
 It is not production-ready and the behaviour might change.
 Use at your own risk.
 This extension is only tested on MacOS & Windows with WSL2.

-> **Note!** This extension is currently not shipped with a TFLint bin.
-Please make sure TFLint is installed in your $PATH
+**Note!** This extension is currently not shipped with a TFLint bin.
+Please make sure TFLint is installed in your $PATH, or optionally configured in vscode settings.

 ## Features